amanbhardwaj/coupon-acceptance/README.md

 Characteristics and contextual attributes of people who are twice as likely to accept a coupon from more expensive restaurants ($20 - $50) are:
 People who go to a expensive restaurant 1-3 times a month, are unmarried partners, while driving with a partner in a sunny weather around 10 AM

+### Next steps and recommendations

+A similar analysis needs to be done for all coupon groups in oder to identify the characteristics and contextual attributes that contribute to higher acceptance of that particular coupon group.
+This will help target the coupons to improve acceptance rates.